 Your Life!
 Your Terms!

 p.s.
-Thanks Mr. Mexican American … you gave this guy the push he needed and changed the course of his life.
+Thanks, Mr. Mexican American superstar … you gave this guy the push he needed and changed the course of his life.